The Open Budget Campaign in the Niger Delta: The Journey so far

 Delta State has 2016, 2017 and 2018 budgets online in addition to other fiscal documents.
 This has been made possible and sustained through advocacy and engagements with governments of the state.
 The state also passed the fiscal responsibility law to ensure probity and accountability in the financial management of the state.

 On citizens’ participation, the state government has appointed Communities Liaison Officers who serve as a medium of information exchange between the state government and the citizens on issues in the political, social and economic spheres.
-The state in consultation with Social Action has drafted a policy in the framework of citizens’ participation in the budget process, soon to be officially adopted by the government.
+The state in consultation with Alone has drafted a policy in the framework of citizens’ participation in the budget process, soon to be officially adopted by the government.
 Some of the provisions are already upstream in the implementation of her fiscal policies.
 Steps are being taken by the state government to sign up with the Open Governance Partnership to add more credibility to her transparency and accountability ranking.

 While commending the state government on measures put in place to ensure transparency and accountability, we request that they take it beyond political procedures to institutionalising these achievements through a legislative bill.